On the geometry of Stein variational gradient descent: Second order calculus for SVGD

 The Hessian can be split according to the decomposition of the $\mathrm{KL}$-divergence in \eqref{eq:KL},

 for explicit expressions see Lemmas \ref{lem:Hess Reg} and \ref{lem:Hess cost} in Appendix \ref{app:proof Hessian}.
-Since the work of McCann \cite{mccann1997convexity}, it is well-known that $\mathrm{Reg}(\rho)$ is displacement-convex in the sense of Theorem \ref{thm:convexity contraction} along unit-speed Wasserstein geodesics.
+Since the work of McCann \citep{mccann1997convexity}, it is well-known that $\mathrm{Reg}(\rho)$ is displacement-convex in the sense of Theorem \ref{thm:convexity contraction} along unit-speed Wasserstein geodesics.
 The analogous statement is false for the Stein geodesics considered in this paper: \begin{lemma} Let $\Psi: \mathbb{R}^d \rightarrow \mathbb{R}$ be a linear function, i.e. $\Psi(x)= a \cdot x$ for some $a \in \mathbb{R}^d$, $a \neq 0$.
 Then $\mathrm{Hess}^{\mathrm{Reg}}_{\rho}( \Psi, \Psi) < 0$ for all $\rho \in M$ and all translation-invariant kernels $k$. \end{lemma} \begin{proof} See Appendix \ref{app:proofs geodesics}. \end{proof}

 Lemma \ref{lem:hessian negative} shows that the entropic term $\mathrm{Reg}(\rho)$ by itself is not sufficient to explain contraction properties of the Stein PDE \eqref{eq:Stein pde}, contrary to the case of the Fokker-Planck equation associated to overdamped Langevin dynamics (see also Appendix \ref{app:Langevin}).
-In other words, we expect that more stringent assumptions (in comparison to standard settings in the theory of the Fokker-Planck equation) have to be imposed on $V$ in order to obtain functional inequalities of the form \eqref{eq:hessian metric bound}.
+As a consequence, we have not been able to obtain bounds for the Stein-Hessian operator within this framework, which would have allowed us to obtain the analogue of a logarithmic Sobolev inequality.
+More specifically, we expect that more stringent assumptions (in comparison to standard settings in the theory of the Fokker-Planck equation) would have to be imposed on $V$ in order to obtain functional inequalities of the form \eqref{eq:hessian metric bound}.
+A possible route towards Stein logarithmic Sobolev inequalities (under such more stringent assumptions) might be via `systematic integration by parts', developed in \citet[Chapter 3]{jungel2016entropy}.

 \begin{remark}[Different scalings for SVGD and overdamped Langevin] It is important to note that comparing the convergence properties for the Stein PDE \eqref{eq:Stein pde} and the Fokker-Planck equation does not straightforwardly lead to any conclusions about the associated algorithms, as the Fokker-Planck equation arises from a different scaling.
 Indeed, consider $N$ independent particles moving according to